maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 As you can see in the Global Environment, your data *sesamestreet\_data* has a total of 2435 observations (the number will vary depending on when you collected your data).
-After running the chunk of code, you can now read off your returned data.frame how many unique tweets your dataset contains.
+After running the chunk of code, you can now read off your returned dataframe how many unique tweets your dataset contains.
 In our example it was 852 - remember yours will vary.

 Looking at the column favorite\_count, you can now observe how many likes you top-20 lies above.
 In our example the top-20 had a count above 50.
 These numbers are variables, that changes, when you choose to reproduce this example